Chronic Kidney Disease (CKD)

-CKD is a medical term that describes the inability of the kidney to carry out these functions as normal.
+Chronic Kidney Disease is a medical term that describes the inability of the kidney to carry out these functions as normal.
 The chronic refers to it being a long standing condition rather than severity.
 The damage to the kidneys is most often caused by other medical conditions.
 The most common ones are diabetes and high blood pressure.
 Moderate to severe CKD is also associated with an increased risk of other significant adverse outcomes such as acute kidney injury, falls, frailty and mortality.
-The risk of developing CKD increases with age and CKD progresses to end-stage kidney disease in a small but significant percentage of people.
+The risk of developing Chronic Kidney Disease increases with age and CKD progresses to end-stage kidney disease in a small but significant percentage of people.

 How common is CKD?

 In the UK it is estimated that around 1 in 10 of the population may have Chronic Kidney Disease, but it is less common in young adults.
 About 20%-25% of men and women between the ages of 65 and 74 have some degree of CKD.
 It is important to note that many of the elderly people with CKD may not have ‘diseased’ kidneys, but have normal ageing of their kidneys.

 You don’t usually have any symptoms with Chronic Kidney Disease and so it is identified with blood tests.
 Detecting it early is vital as there is evidence that treatments can prevent or delay its progression and can reduce or prevent the development of complications.
 The tests for CKD are simple and freely available.
 To assess how well your kidneys are working your glomerular filtration rate (GFR) is measured.
 The GFR describes how efficiently your blood is filtered by the kidney.
 Your GFR is a measurement of how many millilitres (mL) of waste fluid your kidneys can filter from the blood in a minute (measured in mL/min).
 A healthy pair of kidneys should be able to filter more than 90mL/min.